ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 A defining information resource for an entity domain D is the information resource where entities of D are defined.
 That is, all the information on the entities of D can be retrieved in this resource.
-This concept applies to resource-specific domains.
+This concept applies to resource-specific entity domains.
 This is useful for entity domain types that are by essence domain-specific, such as "pid" and "ane" domain types.
 It is also useful for resource-specific entity domains constructed from resource-agnostic domain types, such as network map specific domains of local